4d/docs/website/translated_docs/es/Desktop/building.md

     Your icon file must have the same name as the project file and include the *.ico* extension.
 4D automatically takes this file into account when building the double-clickable application.

 You can also set specific [XML keys](https://doc.4d.com/4Dv17R6/4D/17-R6/4D-XML-Keys-BuildApplication.100-4465602.en.html) in the buildApp.4DSettings file to designate each icon to use.
-The following keys are available:
+Están disponibles las siguientes llaves:

 - RuntimeVLIconWinPath
 - RuntimeVLIconMacPath